opensearch-project/opensearch-java/docs/design/0001-model-classes-structure.md

 ## Context and Problem Statement

-Elasticsearch request and response objects are data classes: they have no attached behavior.
+OpenSearch request and response objects are data classes: they have no attached behavior.

 Java has two ways to represent such classes:
 * as JavaBeans: mutable classes with getters and setters,